 - 1. The claim was contested or that the defense was abandoned; - 2.
-Prior to the filing of a request with the Commission the attorney and carrier or provider made a reasonable good faith effort to resolve the matter; - 3.
-The insurance carrier or health care provider was given reasonable notice that a motion for an award of such fee would be made; - 4.
+Prior to the filing of a request with the Commission, the attorney and carrier or provider made a reasonable good faith effort to resolve the matter; - 3.
+The insurance carrier or health care provider was given reasonable notice that a motion for an award of such fee would be made; and - 4.
 A copy of the motion has been sent to each carrier and health care provider identified. - B. If the request is referred to the evidentiary hearing docket, counsel must provide notice of the hearing to each carrier or provider.
 The notice must state the amount of the medical charge recovered for the carrier or provider, the amount of the attorney's fee requested and the time and place of the hearing.

-RULE 7 EMPLOYER RESPONSIBILITIES
+RULE 7.
+EMPLOYER RESPONSIBILITIES. -

-Rule 7.1 Proof of Insurance Coverage
+7.1 Proof of Insurance Coverage. -

-Every employer subject to the Act shall file with the Commission proof of compliance with the insurance provisions (§§ 65.2-800 and 65.2-801) of the Act.
-A notice from the insurer (Form No. 45F) certifying this fact will be received as acceptable proof.
+Every employer subject to the Act shall file with the Commission proof of compliance with the insurance provisions (§§ 65.2-800 and 65.2-801) of the Act upon such forms as may be required by the Commission.

-Rule 7.2 Posting Notices
+7.2 Posting Notices. -

-Every employer subject to the Act shall post and keep posted, conspicuously, in the plant, shop or place of business at a location frequented by employees, notice of compliance with the provisions of the Act.
-Such notice shall follow substantially the form prescribed by the Commission.
+Every employer subject to the Act shall post and keep posted, conspicuously, in the plant, shop, or place of business at a location frequented by employees, notice of compliance with the insurance provisions of the Act upon such forms as may be required by the Commission.
 The Commission will supply employers with printed notices upon request.
-Failure by an employer to give such notice to an employee may constitute waiver of the notice defense
+Failure by an employer to give such notice to an employee may constitute waiver of the notice defense pursuant to § 65.2-600 of the Code of Virginia.

-RULE 8 SELF-INSURANCE
+RULE 8.
+SELF-INSURANCE. -

-Rule 8.1 The Commonwealth of Virginia, Its Municipalities and Political Subdivisions
+8.1 The Commonwealth of Virginia, Its Municipalities and Political Subdivisions. -